ben-spector-cc/lesson-template/workflow.md

 ```
 git add .
 git commit -m "your commit message here"
-git push --set-upstream origin jiwon
+git push --set-upstream origin master
 ```

 3. See that in the main repo page, there is a notification to create a pull request.
 Click "Compare & pull request"
 ![Image of compare & pull request banner](_img/compare_pr.png)

 4. Add any notes you have in the pull request comment.
-Assign Jiwon as a Reviewer.
+Assign your lead Curriculum Developer as a Reviewer.
 Assign yourself as an Assignee.
 ![Image of PR page](_img/pr_comments.png)

 5. You can add comments to specific lines by going to the Files changed tab in the pull request.